Do you want to learn how to store your hemp flower, and also understand why a storage plan is super important? God, then you’re in the right place.

 First, let’s talk about the best type of container.
 Glass is a great option because unlike plastics, it’s more durable and doesn’t have harmful BPA’s.
 The darker and more opaque the glass, the better.
 It will help keep light out.
 Also, you’ll want a glass jar or container that comes with an airtight lid.
 The lid can either screw-on tight or lock securely into place.

-Once you’ve identified the container you want, consider buying an inexpensive humidity pack.
+Once you’ve identified the container you want, consider buying an inexpensive humidity pack like the ones on Marijuana Packaging.
 They offer humidity control and also prevent terpenes from losing their potency.
 This is important because each time you open your stash jar, the terpenes escape.
 Plus, these packs keep your buds from drying out too much.

 Now that you have your jar and humidity pack, it’s time to strategize.
 Where do you plan to keep your hemp flower?